Anyone who wants to undertake the rescue and/or release of wildlife must follow Public Health advice relating to minimising the risk of COVID-19.

-If you are not in these categories then the rescue, rehabilitation and release of wildlife is, at this time, permitted, provided appropriate hygiene and social distancing measures are put in place, including maintaining a distance of four square metres if working indoors.
+If you are not in these categories then the rescue, rehabilitation and release of wildlife is, at this time, permitted, provided appropriate hygiene and physical distancing measures are put in place, including maintaining a distance of two square metres per person if working indoors.

-Wildlife rescuers and wildlife rehabilitators must continue to follow all government directives, including social distancing and staying home unless undertaking activities directly related to the care of wildlife (or other permitted activities).
+Wildlife rescuers and wildlife rehabilitators must continue to follow all government directives related to physical distancing and hygiene practices.

 Carers should also note:

-- availability of veterinary clinics, wildlife rescuers and wildlife rehabilitators to care for injured and orphaned wildlife will be limited due to COVID-19
+- availability of veterinary clinics, wildlife rescuers and wildlife rehabilitators to care for injured and orphaned wildlife may be limited due to COVID-19

-- veterinary clinics are considered to be essential services, but they now require an appointment for any visits, and prefer payments to be electronic.
+- veterinary clinics may require an appointment for any visits, and prefer payments to be electronic.
 Social distancing measures apply inside the clinic, and some veterinary services may not be available at this time.

 Are there changes to the way wildlife rescue operates?